-Proper line voltage polarity must be maintained for the control system to operate correctly.
-Verify the incoming neutral line is connected to the white wire and the incoming hot line is connected to the black wire.
-The furnace will not operate unless the polarity and ground are properly connected.
-Circuit breakers installed in this unit provide shortcircuit protection of the internal wiring and serve as a disconnect.
+Circuit breakers installed in this unit provide short-circuit protection of the internal wiring and serve as a disconnect.
 The circuit breakers DO NOT provide over-current protection of the supply wiring and may be sized larger than the branch circuit protection.
-Overcurrent protection of the supply wiring is provided by the breaker in the distribution panel and must be sized as shown in Table 5 (page 17).
+Overcurrent protection of the supply wiring is provided by the breaker in the distribution panel and must be sized as shown in Table 7 (page 20).

 It is recommended that the line voltage (240 VAC) to the furnace be supplied from a dedicated branch circuit containing the correct fuse or circuit breaker for the furnace.
-For minimum circuit ampacity and maximum over-current protection, see Table 5.
-See unit wiring diagrams (Figure 22, Figure 23, Figure 24, & Figure 25) for wiring details.
-Electrical components are shown in Figure 18 (page 14).
-Supply circuit requirements are listed below:
+See Table 7 (page 20).for minimum circuit ampacity and maximum over-current protection.
+See unit wiring diagrams (Figures 23 - 26, pages 21 - 24) for wiring details.
+Electrical components are shown in Figure 20 (page 17).
+Supply circuit requirements are listed at the top of page 14:

 - -010 model is factory-wired for single-branch supply circuit only. - -012 models are factory-wired for single-branch supply circuit (single-circuit kit factory installed).
-Dual-branch circuit can be used by removing factory-installed single-circuit kit.
-See Figure 16. - -015, -017, -020 and -023 models are factory-wired for dual-branch supply circuit.
+Dual-branch circuit can be used by removing factory-installed singlecircuit kit (see Figure 17). - -015, -017, -020 and -023 models are factory-wired for dual-branch supply circuit.
 Single-branch circuit can be used by installing optional single-circuit kit.